nazmulsisil/single-page-portfolio-showcase/readme.md

 **notes:** completed webpack and gulp setup to watch src/scripts/\*_/_.js, then bundle, then refresh browsersync

 **babel**
-**notes:** completed babel setup which auto compiles and gulp watch everything and refresh page.
+**notes:** completed babel setup which auto compiles and gulp watch everything and refresh page!

 ### TO DO